PrincetonUniversity/job_defense_shield/docs/alert/serial_allocating_multiple.md

-# Serial Codes Allocating Multiple CPU-Cores
+# Serial Jobs Allocating Multiple CPU-Cores

 This alert identifies users that are apparently running serial codes while allocating multiple CPU-cores.
 A serial code can only use 1 CPU-core so the additional allocated cores are wasted.